ryan-mars/workers-queue-demo/README.md

 > Note: You must use [wrangler](https://developers.cloudflare.com/workers/cli-wrangler/install-update) 1.19.3 or newer to deploy this project.

-An edge queue service that runs on Cloudflare Workers using Durable Objects and KV.
+An edge message queue service that runs on Cloudflare Workers using Durable Objects and KV.
 It is implemented as a simple REST API.

 This demo uses: